E57244850MS/base70/README.md

 # Encoding

-`toBase70()` produces only URL friendly charackters.
+`toBase70()` produces only URL friendly characters.
 Actually all of them except `-` (which can be used as separator between encoded values)

 | Symbol | Value
 | ------ | ----: